Signing a sympathy card isn’t easy. We search for words. We wonder what would be comforting to hear. We worry about saying the wrong thing…

 Writing tip: In general, the more specific your offer of help, the better.
 And no task is too small.

-When someone you know is grieving, you might want to offer ongoing messages of support in the weeks and months following the loss of his or her loved one.
-You can send these cards to note an occasion like the deceased’s birthday, a wedding anniversary, holidays or any other time when the grieving person may need extra support.
+When someone you know is grieving, you might want to offer ongoing messages of support in the weeks and months following the loss of their loved one.
+You can send these cards to note an occasion like the loved one’s birthday, a wedding anniversary, holidays or any other time when the grieving person may need extra support.

 - “It’s been a while, but I know that the hurt doesn’t go away when the cards and casseroles do.
 I’m still here for you.”